For financial year ending 31 March 2024

 Convening stakeholders to learn best practices and develop the field

-As part of the ‘better work’ strand of our Sustainability programme at CCLA we have convened and coordinated a series of multistakeholder meetings on modern slavery and forced labour with partners from Anti-Slavery International, the Bureau of Investigative Journalism, Finance Against Slavery and Trafficking, Impactt, Investor Alliance on Human Rights Modern Slavery Policy and Evidence Centre (the multistakeholder taskforce on seasonal workers), Slave Free Alliance and Stronger Together.
+As part of the ‘better work’ strand of our sustainability programme CCLA continues to convene and coordinate a series of multistakeholder meetings on modern slavery and forced labour with partners from Anti-Slavery International, the Bureau of Investigative Journalism, Finance Against Slavery and Trafficking, Impactt, Investor Alliance on Human Rights Modern Slavery Policy and Evidence Centre (the multi-stakeholder taskforce on seasonal workers), Slave Free Alliance and Stronger Together.
 These meetings have covered the opportunities and challenges of using artificial intelligence to tackle modern slavery, forced labour, modern slavery risks in construction and UK seasonal agriculture and in solar and EV technologies from Xinjiang.

 CCLA’s continuing commitment

-We take modern slavery extremely seriously, whether this is in our own operations, or through our investments.
+We take modern slavery extremely seriously – in our own operations and through our investments.
 We know that the work is not yet complete, so our approach will continue to evolve.

 We are committed to doing the most we can both as a business and as an investor.